Understanding Your Battery Backup

 Options for replacement are as follows:

-- A new 8 hour battery (or replacement battery) may be purchased from Brazos for $31.50 + tax or a 24-hour replacement battery may be purchased from Brazos for $64.00 plus tax.
+- A new 8 hour battery (or replacement battery) may be purchased from Brazos for $42.00 + tax.

 - A compatible replacement battery may be purchased from a source outside of Brazos.
 Please refer to the Backup Unit User’s Manual for specs on a compatible replacement battery.

 - You may choose NOT to replace the battery.
 Simply silence the alarm on the battery backup unit by pressing the “Alarm Silence” button.
 The battery backup will then act as a pass through for the power.

 - A special adapter cord for the ONT (Optical Network Terminal) may be installed to replace the original cord, and plug directly into a standard A/C outlet.
 (With this option, the battery backup can be unplugged and removed.)

 Note: The battery backup will only support dial tone for a WIRED telephone, and will last for up to approximately 8 hours or 24 hours (depending on which backup you have).
 If there is a power outage, cordless telephones will not work unless you have a home generator.
-Beginning February 1, 2019 a new 24-hour battery backup option is available for purchase at a cost of $107.00 plus tax.
+A new 24-hour battery backup option is available for purchase at a cost of $144.00 plus tax.
 Battery backup does not support data (internet).

 Battery Backup Power equipment and service calls are not covered under the Telephone Inside Wire Maintenance Agreement.